Chatelo/freview/README.md

 ## 🚀 Installation

-FReview can be installed globally on your machine using multiple methods.
-Choose the one that works best for your setup:
+FReview installs **globally** on your machine, making the `freview` command available from any directory.
+Choose the installation method that works best for your setup:

 ### 🎯 Method 1: One-Line Installation (Recommended)